saied83/hire-wizard/README.md

-# Hire Wizerd
+# Hire Wizard

-Hire Wizerd is a job finder web application built using `Express.js` and `Node.js`.
+Hire Wizard is a job finder web application built using `Express.js` and `Node.js`.
 It connects job seekers (Job Hunters) and recruiters, enabling job applications, posting of new job offers, and management of job applications.
 It implements secure authentication using `bcryptjs` and `JWT` for session management and includes MySQL for database management.

 ## Features